TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/SplitProcessor.rst

 `split` data processor
 ======================

-..  versionadded:: 12.1
-    One can use the alias :typoscript:`split` instead of the fully-qualified class name
-    :php:`\TYPO3\CMS\Frontend\DataProcessing\SplitProcessor`.

 The :php:`\TYPO3\CMS\Frontend\DataProcessing\SplitProcessor`,
 alias `split`, allows to split values separated with a delimiter from a single database field.
 The result is an array that can be iterated over.